 The walls are open and uncluttered.
 Many old houses were full of cabinetry, so this particular house is an example of a move towards simplicity.
 Here, there’s ample breathing room on either side of the windows and along the ice box wall.
 There’s room for towel bars, hooks, or artwork.
 Again, I’m so used to open shelving and cabinet-free walls looking modern, but here they are 114 years ago.
 Swoon.

 The ice box isn’t something I’m advocating for returning to, but I want to point out the ahead-of-its-time environmental grey water system.
-As the ice melted, it tripped into a pipe that routed outside to a giant cistern where the water was collected along with roof rain water runoff to be used as irrigation.
+As the ice melted, it dripped into a pipe that routed outside to a giant cistern where the water was collected along with roof rain water runoff to be used as irrigation.
 Genius and so environmentally conscious.

 I use my air conditioner condensation to water my garden - yay for gray water! - here’s how.

 Ohhh that range.
 For years we’ve been hiding our appliances or making them into simple little workhorses, but we’re moving towards embracing appliances more with statement appliance.
-Are you enjoying the popularity of colorful ranges, too?
+Are you enjoying the popularity of colorful statement ranges, too?

 Off the kitchen is a California cooler which is a “cool” feature that I won’t be able to integrate into my kitchen, but I love the efficiency of it.